openstack-archive/murano-specs/specs/mitaka/muranopl-metadata.rst

             count: 2
         - meta:FooMetaMany:
         - meta:FooMetaMany:

-Metadata attributes are never inherited.
-It's decided to be so, because MuranoPL supports multiple inheritance and `metadata inheritance` can produce conflicts which will be hard to solve.

 Metadata can be accessed from MuranoPL using reflection capabilities and from Python code using existing yaql mechanism (additional yaql smart type/helper